sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

+### 2.3.1
+- Fixed issue: Icons displayed inconsistently

 ### 2.3.0
 - Setting TextColor had no effect.
 - FontFamily added.
-- Fixed issue: Icons displayed inconsistently
 - Fixed am/pm picker issue in windows

 ### 2.2.0
 - 12 hour format added (AM/PM picker)
-- Fixed issue: Icons displayed inconsistently
 - Time icon fixed
 - The calendar can also be opened by clicking on the entry.
 - In time picker, only time is shown in the header